About John W. Mannion

 Chairman of Committee on Disabilities

-John brings with him nearly three decades of classroom experience as a teacher in public schools.
-He spent his final twenty-one years as an Advanced Placement Biology teacher at the West Genesee School District.
-He has been a strong advocate for teachers and students, serving in the capacity of President for the West Genesee Teachers’ Association.
+John is a graduate of the SUNY System, attending Binghamton and Oswego.
+He brings to the Senate nearly three decades of classroom experience as a teacher in the public school system.
+He spent twenty-one years as an Advanced Placement Biology and Chemistry teacher at the West Genesee School District in Onondaga County.